FraCose/Recombination_Random_Algos/README.md

 ---------------------------------------------------
 To Run the Experiments - Datasets
 ---------------------------------------------------
-Please, to run the experiments donwload the following dataset and put them in the Dataset folder:<br />
+To run the experiments, the following dataset need to be donwloaded and saved in the Dataset folder:<br />
 	- 3D_spatial_network.txt -<br />
       https://archive.ics.uci.edu/ml/machine-learning-databases/00246/3D_spatial_network.txt<br />
 	- household_power_consumption.txt -<br />